 The routing rules are applied on a network zone.
 Zones are aggregates of networks which share the same forwarding rules.
 You can define zones and distribute networks between them.

 In each network zone you can:

 - Set the forwarding rules towards other zones

-- Set the NAT/PAT filtering rules

-- Set the NAT 1:1 translation rules
+- Set the NAT filtering rules

 - Set the firewall rules